Tiny. Annoying. Prolific.

 How do you tell if have Odorous House Ants

 Let’s start with what we don’t’ do – we never use any contact killers, similar to what you might buy over the counter.
 We don’t use any repellents for a pre-existing Odorous Ant problem.
-Such treatments might provide some immediate satisfaction from quickly seeing dead ants, but they do nothing to address the root of the problem – the massive colony.
+Such treatments for black house ants might provide some immediate satisfaction from quickly seeing dead ants in your home, but they do nothing to address the root of the problem – the massive colony.
 We use treatments that the ants themselves, either willingly or inadvertently, bring back to the colony to achieve our objective – colony kill.
 Best of all, this can be accomplished with very small doses of treatment deployed in your environment and with a low risk of harm to people, pets or plants.